Banded killifish: Habitat and ecology

 Adults range from 2 to 3 years in age.
 Banded killifish are schooling fish, usually traveling in groups of 3–6 individuals, while the juveniles travel in groups of 8–12.
 The fish are most often found in the shallow and quiet areas of clear lakes, ponds, rivers, and estuaries with sandy gravel or muddy bottoms and with abundant aquatic vegetation.
 The sand and gravel provides hatchlings and juveniles with places to hide when threatened by predatory fish such as the largemouth bass Micropterus salmoides, northern pike Esox lucius, bluegill Lepomis macrochirus, and trout.
 Because the banded killifish is small, it generally does not venture into deeper waters, where it would be vulnerable to predation as well as unable to swim in the fast currents.
 However, adult banded killifish have been observed to travel into deep bodies of water to feed.
 Banded killifish often congregate near aquatic vegetation, as it provides protection as well as breeding habitat.

 Banded killifish are euryhaline, but they usually inhabit freshwater streams and lakes.
 The largest adult recorded, observed in Indian Bay, Canada, was 12.8 cm.
 People have used banded killifish as fish bait.
 Most people do not favor them as pets because they require a high level of maintenance and therefore do not survive well in an aquarium setting.
 They are important to aquatic ecosystems because they are a food source for larger fish such as largemouth bass, northern pike, and trout.
 They are also a food source for birds such as belted kingfisher (Megaceryle alcyon), common merganser (Mergus merganser), and herons.

-In January 2005 the banded killifish was listed as a vulnerable species under the Newfoundland Labrador Endangered Species Act and the Canada Species at Risk Act (SARA).
-This species is facing habitat degradation due to industrial development, motorized watercraft activities, and removal of aquatic vegetations.
+In January 2005 the banded killifish was listed as a vulnerable species under the Newfoundland Labrador Endangered Species Act and the Canada Species at Risk Act (SARA) for the Newfoundland population.
+This species is facing habitat degradation due to industrial development, motorized watercraft activities, and removal of aquatic vegetation.